Oh, Hey! 👋

 Click this link for my Inspos (which our Staff writes for each other out of love).

-Open Source Ⓢ
+Ⓢ Open Source

 Staff Radio

-Every week we spin our vinyl collection at the studio.
-It started off as Vinyl Vednesday, which consisted of the Staff spinning my record collection instead of streaming music.
-By collectively DJ'ing, we began creating intentional moments throughout the workday.
+Every week we spin our vinyl collection and broadcast live on 98.9 FM (WJNK).
+By collectively DJ'ing a radio station as a Staff, we create intentional moments throughout the workday.
 Playing vinyl takes more time out of our day, but the time wasted together shapes our culture.
-We've had countless versions of our stereo setup, TuneTown™, and each iteration has removed the obstacles to efficiently playing, choosing, mixing, and jamming.

 Wanna talk about Stuff?

-Gimme a call and let’s chat.
-I answer every call unless I’m sleeping, on another call, or kickin’ it with my family.
+I answer every call unless I’m sleeping, welding, pooping, on another call, or hanging with my Friends&Family®.

 Short Story